Fanny Lu: Music career

-Lu's debut album, Lágrimas Cálidas, was released in 2006.
+Lu's debut album, Lágrimas Cálidas was released in 2006.
 The album spent five weeks at No. 1.
-The lead single "No Te Pido Flores" also spent seven weeks at No. 1 on the Hot 100 Billboard charts in Latin America, Colombia, Peru, Venezuela and Mexico.
-In the U.S., the song peaked at No. 16 on the Billboard Hot Latin Songs and No. 1 on Billboard Tropical Songs chart.
+The lead single "No Te Pido Flores" also spent seven weeks at No. 1 on the Hot 100 Billboard charts in Latin America, Colombia, Peru, Venezuela, and Mexico.
+In the U.S., the song peaked at No. 16 on the Billboard Hot Latin Songs and No. 1 on the Billboard Tropical Songs chart.
 The second single from her debut album, "Y Si Te Digo", peaked at No. 1 on the Billboard Hot Latin Tracks chart.

 Her second album, Dos, was number one in its first week in Colombia.
-Dos was released the following week in the United States and Puerto Rico on December 16.
-The lead single, "Tú No Eres Para Mi", was the No. 1 song played on radio for 12 weeks.
+Dos was released the following week in the United States and Puerto Rico on 16 December.
+The lead single, "Tú No Eres Para Mi", was the No. 1 song played on the radio for 12 weeks.
 This single also peaked at No. 1 on the Billboard Hot Latin Tracks in April 2009.
-On October 16, 2009, Lu was nominated Goodwill Ambassador of the Food and Agriculture Organization of the United Nations.
+On 16 October 2009, Lu was nominated as Goodwill Ambassador of the Food and Agriculture Organization of the United Nations.

 In 2010, Fanny Lu was chosen to record the Spanish version of the theme song, "Something That I Want", ("Algo Quiero") for the Disney film Tangled.

 She released the first single, "Fanfarrón", from her third studio album, Felicidad y Perpetua.
 The second single is "Ni Loca".